-Sales Incentive compensation is one of the most well-funded functions in an organisation driven by sales.
-The way performance is incentivised is the key factor that affects motivation levels of the sales representatives of a company and drives their selling behaviour.
+Sales Incentive compensation is one of the most well-funded functions in an organization driven by sales.
+The way performance is incentivized is the key factor that affects the motivation levels of the sales representatives of a company and drives their selling behaviour.
 This directly drives how a company’s top line performs.

 As a result, companies do not hesitate to spend on sales compensation, as it directly impacts the top line.
-Latest research from Aon Hewitt, the global talent, retirement and health solutions business of Aon plc , shows that the total compensation and spending for U.S. employees reached a record high of 15.8 percent in 2015, where the majority of funds are allocated toward variable pay, such as incentives, bonuses and cash awards.
+Latest research from Aon Hewitt, the global talent, retirement and health solutions business of Aon plc, shows that the total compensation and spending for U.S. employees reached a record high of 15.8 per cent in 2015, where the majority of funds were allocated toward variable pay, such as incentives, bonuses and cash awards.

-Effective Administration Now, that we understand why sales incentive compensation forms a very important wing of driving an organisation’s revenue growth, we must look into the factors that drive effective administration of sales incentive compensation to keep up the sales force morale and retain the right talent.
+Now that we understand why sales incentive compensation forms a very important wing of driving an organisation’s revenue growth, we must look into the factors that drive the effective administration of sales incentive compensation to keep up the sales force morale and retain the right talent.

-For any IC program to be successful a skilled team is required with the right mix of technology, business expertise and processes.
-It is desirable for this team to understand the importance of quality and to incorporate it in the broader operational paradigm.
+For any IC program to be successful, a skilled team is required with the right mix of technology, business expertise and processes.
+It is desirable for this team to understand the importance of quality and to incorporate it into the broader operational paradigm.

 How to assess the administration of the IC Plan?

-We suggest a comprehensive assessment of IC plan administration based on four critical aspects - Outcomes, Processes, People and Systems.
-Our Incentive Plan administration health check tool helps you to identify the level of effectiveness of your IC plan administration based on the above aspects.
+We suggest a comprehensive assessment of IC plan administration based on four critical aspects – Outcomes, Processes, People and Systems.
+Our Incentive Plan administration health check tool helps you identify the effectiveness of your IC plan administration based on the above aspects.

-Outcomes: This section focuses on overall satisfaction of the primary stakeholders.
-This section evaluates factors such as pay accuracy, pay timelines, field reporting accuracy, number of disputes and many more.
-This is the first level of assessment which gives you a picture of whether your field reps are satisfied with how the IC plan is administered along with communication.
+Outcomes: This section focuses on the overall satisfaction of the primary stakeholders.
+This section evaluates factors such as pay accuracy, pay timelines, field reporting accuracy, number of disputes, etc. This is the first level of assessment which gives you a picture of whether your field reps are satisfied with how the IC plan is administered along with communication.

-People: This section helps analyse how well the individuals administering the IC plan adheres to recommended practices.
-It looks into factors like roles and responsibilities, ownership and accountability, workhours per day, training/on-boarding practices and many more.
+People: This section helps analyse how well the individuals administering the IC plan adhere to recommended practices.
+It looks into factors like roles and responsibilities, ownership and accountability, work hours per day, training/onboarding practices and many more.

-Systems: The last and one of the most important factor is whether technology supports all other three aspects effectively.
-This analyses the level of automation, reporting standards, access control, notification, disaster recovery and all such factors which evaluates how well technology is implemented to seamlessly administer the IC plan.
+Systems: The last and one of the most important factors is whether technology supports all other three aspects effectively.
+This analyses the level of automation, reporting standards, access control, notification, disaster recovery and all such factors, which evaluate how well technology is implemented to administer the IC plan seamlessly.